 Not sure where to start with water-wise gardening?
 The Helen Fowler Library can help.
 Librarians are available to assist in locating materials for beginners and experts.
 Free admission to the library for members and the general public, no reservation required.
 Admission to the Gardens is separate.

 - Library hours: Tuesday – Sunday, 10 a.m. – 4 p.m.

 - First floor of the Freyer – Newman Center, 1085 York Street

 Colorado Master Gardeners from CSU Extension Denver County work in partnership with the Gardens to provide research-based answers to gardening and plant-related questions with Gardening Help.
-Colorado Master Gardeners are on site in the library during the following hours.
-You can also reach Gardening Help at 720-865-3575 or by email at firstname.lastname@example.org.
+Colorado Master Gardeners are on-site in the Gardening Help office in the Helen Fowler Library January through October.

 - April – Oct.: Tuesdays, Thursdays & Saturdays, 10 a.m. – 2 p.m.

 - Nov. – Dec.: Email only – firstname.lastname@example.org

 - Jan. – March: Tuesdays, 10 a.m. – 2 p.m.